Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] There is probably a lot of memory leaks from using new in relation to physics.
 - [ ] Rework the spline class, it should only compute once it is dirty which should only happen on changes in the transform.
 - [ ] Sensors should not scale.
 But there should still be a way to scale the control point.
+- [ ] Maybe all buffers should be typed.
+  - Has the problem that if I want to use buffer as a different type I can not.
+Which can be a problem.

 ### Descriptor Layout Idea